-In this article, we focus on the continued importance of professional IR35 contract reviews, which prove vital in checking the accuracy of client determinations and even overturning wrongful assessments.
+In this article, we focus on the continued importance of professional IR35 contract reviews, which are vital for verifying the accuracy of client determinations and even overturning wrongful assessments.

 What happens if you are caught by IR35?